 The Commodity Supplemental Food Program (CSFP) is also known as a “Stockbox” or “Cupboard Bound”.
 CSFP provides food to income eligible elderly in participating counties.

 People aged 60 and over are eligible to receive CFSP.
 You must live in a county served by the program.
-Go to the Wisconsin Connections web page for more information and to find a participating office near you.
+Go to the USDA web page for more information and to find a participating office near you.

 Emergency Food Assistance Program